Office Assistant Duties and Career Options

 Office assistants in entry-level positions who have strong analytical, people and communications skills often have opportunities of advancing to supervisory roles after gaining some work experience.
 They may also be promoted to other office or administrative positions with higher levels of responsibility, such as office manager or administrative assistant.
 Career advancement in this field sometimes requires additional education or training, such as completion of certificate, diploma or degree programs.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics predicted 12% overall employment growth for administrative assistants and secretaries, from 2010-2020.
-At that time, expansion of jobs for medical secretaries was much higher, at 41%, and growth for legal secretaries was much lower, at only 4%.
-In 2012, the BLS reported an annual median salary of $32,410 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.
+The U.S. Bureau of Labor Statistics predicted 12% overall employment growth for administrative assistants and secretaries, from 2012-2022.
+At that time, expansion of jobs for medical secretaries was much higher, at 36%, and growth for legal secretaries was much lower, with an expected decrease of 3%.
+In 2013, the BLS reported an annual median salary of $32,840 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.

 Related to Office Assistant Duties

 - Recently Updated